wendlers/atom-sermon/README.md

 ## Usage

-Open the settings dialog with `strg+alt+o`, select port and baudrate, then hit connect.
+Open the settings dialog with `shift+alt+m`, select port and baudrate, then hit connect.

 The settings from the dialog are stored on a per project basis in the the file `sermon_settings.json`.